Dizzy0703/z12-assembler/README.txt

 	- The Z12 Logisim .circ file;
 	- The Z12 Assembler program (written in C# and compiled with Roslyn - which should run on recent Windows installations);
-	- A testing file (Z12_STRLITERAL) which loads a character array into memory and serves as an example;
+	- An example file (Z12_STRLITERAL) which loads a character array into memory and prints it to the TTY;
-	- An output.txt file containing the result of assembling the Z12_STRLITERAL file, and which shows Logisim ROM/RAM file format;
+	- An output.txt file containing the result of assembling the Z12_STRLITERAL file, and which shows Logisim ROM/RAM file format.
-	- A batch file that will bring up a command prompt in the working directory.

 To use the assembler, navigate to whichever directory it is stored in with a command prompt instance and type: